 After taking in the rich history of the city at the Upplands Museum, you will really appreciate the modern comforts of the Park Inn by Radisson Uppsala

-, situated in the heart of the city centre, combined with an upmarket restaurant serving delicious global cuisine with Swedish touches, free internet and a stress-busting sauna, will please the most discerning of guests.
+, situated in the heart of the city centre, combined with an upmarket restaurant serving delicious global cuisine with Swedish touches.
+Free Wireless High-speed Internet and a stress-busting sauna will please the most discerning of guests.